zouhair/NHLGames/README.md

 If you want to change some settings, see the [Settings](#settings) section.

 ### Hosts file
-To test your hosts file, go to Settings and click on `Test Hosts File` button.
+To test your hosts file, go to Settings and click on `Test` button.
 It should tells you if everything is fine.

-If NHLGames is not set properly, click on `Open Hosts File` and select Notepad to open it, or go to `C:\Windows\System32\Drivers\etc` and open `hosts` by using Notepad.
+If NHLGames is not set properly, click on `View Hosts` and select Notepad to open it.
+If you can't open it: Go to `C:\Windows\System32\Drivers\etc` and right click on `hosts`, choose `Run as a administrator` and open it with Notepad.
 Go at the end of the file and make sure that our entry is there.
-You can find the entry in the Settings tab, next to the Hosts buttons.
-If you don't find it, you will have to add it manually (if NHLGames doesn't have access to it) or try `Add Hosts entry` button.
+You can find the entry in the Settings tab, there is a button called `DIY Steps`, click on it and you will see the line, you can copy the line to your clipboard by clicking on 'Yes'.

+If you dont't find the entry line in the Hosts file and if the `Add Entry` button does not work.
+You can paste the line from your clipboard (that you copied earlier) or you can type it manually.

+Note: If you need to remove NHLGames entries, just click on `Remove Entries` or open it with `View Hosts` and remove our entries.

 # User interface